sohumgautam17/personal-assistant/README.md

 # Personal Assistant API

-A complete AI-powered personal assistant API using FastAPI and Hypermode with RAG capabilities.
+A complete AI-powered personal assistant with Slack integration, using FastAPI, Hypermode, and RAG capabilities.

 ## 🚀 Quick Start